bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## The Sustainabilitist Principles

 _The Sustainabilitist Principles_ is a modular manifesto.
-It collected my set of "ideals" for how one should approach designing, the ways of thinking to create more sustainably as I had collected them up to 2009.
-The goal of the piece was to create something that would bring these principles to visual fruition, while also diseemenating them.
-It was a poster, just with novel form.
+It collected my set of "ideals" for how one should approach designing as a Sustainabilitist, the ways of thinking to create more sustainably as I had collected them in 2009.
+The goal of the piece was to create an object whose form directly emboded the principles, while also diseemenating them.
+It was a poster, that just happened to be a sculpture.

 _The Sustainabilitist Principles_ is a good place to start as it visualizes two important concepts for this talk:

 1. Sustainable Design does not exist.
 2. Everything is Connected.

-## Sustainable Design does not exist
+## What Does Sustainable Graphic Design Look Like?

-It's normal to talk about modernists, post-modernists, conceptual minimalists...

-The art and design innovators we historically document are known for novel visuals.
-Avant garde visuals stemming from these movements were the result of the ideas (or ideals) to come out of different, often new, ways of thinking.
-This is not about style for style’s sake, but style that illuminates a theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).
+It's normal to talk about modernists, post-modernists, conceptual minimalists... and know these as novel visual styles.
+Avant garde visuals from these movements were the result of the ideas to come out of different, often new, ways of thinking.
+This is not about style for style’s sake, but style  illuminating a theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).

-Modernism of the early 20th century was radical! it was meant to be aesthetically different than the past visually ... but that came from it being _ideologically_ different from the past as well! ((Against but in the spirit of modernism, jerome harris))
+Modernism of the early 20th century was radical! it was meant to be _aesthetically_ different, a different way of seeing and visualizing ... but that came from it being _ideologically_ different from the past as well!
+The Bauhaus for example, it was against the ornamentation, and for embracing industry.
+Also it turned design and production torwards the people, not the aristocracy.
+These were novel! ((Against but in the spirit of modernism, jerome harris))

 If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (and/or reuse old ones!?)?
+We need a new new; or a new old new; or an old remixed new???
+Regardless, shouldn't there be something different aesthetically?

-This line of reasoning led me to the question: “What does sustainable graphic design look like?"
-This question was meant to inspire a body of works; anything I made in my studio can  be anaylzed through this lens -- does this look like sustainable graphic deisgn?
-I've arrived at a few probable "answers" in my own work:
+This thinking led me to the question: “What does sustainable graphic design look like?"
+It was meant to inspire my body of works; anything I made in my studio can be anaylzed through this lens -- does this look like sustainable graphic deisgn?

+I at a few probable "answers" in my own work:

 1. SGD looks the same
 2. SGD looks eco-friendly